 Our indefinite-lived intangible assets consist of FCC broadcasting licenses.
 FCC broadcasting licenses are granted to stations for up to eight years under the Telecommunications Act of 1996 ("the Act").
-The Act requires the FCC to renew a broadcast license if: (i) it finds that the station has served the public interest, convenience and necessity; (ii) there have been no serious violations of either the Communications Act of 1934 or the FCC's rules and regulations by the licensee; and (iii) there have been no other serious violations, which taken together, constitute a pattern of abuse.
 We intend to renew our licenses indefinitely and evidence supports our ability to do so.
 Historically, there has been no material challenge to our license renewals.
 In addition, the technology used in broadcasting is not expected to be replaced by another technology any time in the foreseeable future.
-The weighted-average period before the next renewal of our FCC broadcasting licenses is 1.9 years.
+The weighted-average period before the next renewal of our FCC broadcasting licenses is 4.7 years.

 We do not amortize our FCC broadcasting licenses.
-We test these indefinite-lived intangible assets for impairment at least annually or when an event occurs that may indicate that impairment may have occurred.
+We test these indefinite-lived intangible assets for impairment at least annually, as of November 30, 2019, or when an event occurs that may indicate that impairment may have occurred.
 We test our FCC broadcasting licenses for impairment at the market cluster level.
-We apply the guidance of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 350-30-35, Unit of Accounting for Purposes of Testing for Impairment of Intangible Assets Not Subject to Amortization, to certain of our FCC broadcasting licenses, if their market operations are consolidated.